Discovering a rash on your skin can be alarming, especially when that rash is itchy or painful.

 If you’re not sure and think you might have shingles or herpes, contact a medical professional.
 They’ll be able to examine your rash and run tests if needed.

-Once you have a diagnosis, you can get treatment and start to feel better.
+Once you have a diagnosis, you can get treatment so you can start to feel better.